Liam-McKenna04/chess960-engine/README.md

 6. **FEN Parsing**: Implements Forsyth–Edwards Notation (FEN) parsing to set up custom board positions.

+7. **Chess960 Setup**: Implements the rules for generating a valid Chess960 starting position, ensuring correct piece placement and castling rules.

 ## Future Improvements

 - Implement a more advanced AI using techniques like alpha-beta pruning and iterative deepening.
-- Add support for special rules like en passant and castling (if not already implemented).
+- Add support for special rules like en passant (if not already implemented).
 - Implement a game clock for timed matches.
+- Expand Chess960 support with additional features or analysis tools.

 ## Dependencies